Charles Lilley: Politics

 Lilley was prominent in the movement for separation from New South Wales.
 After Queensland separated, Lilley was elected by a majority of only three votes as the Member for Hamlet of Fortitude Valley to that state's first Legislative Assembly.
+At the time, Lilley had formed the Queensland Liberal Association in an attempt to introduce political parties to the Legislative Assembly.
 Lilley held the seat of Fortitude Valley to February 1874, and was then returned for the seat of North Brisbane.

 Lilley was called to the bar in 1861.
 In September 1865 he succeeded John Bramston as Attorney-General in the first Herbert ministry, and held the same position in the Macalister ministry which succeeded it.
 On 7 August 1866 he was again appointed Attorney-General for a second term before the ministry was defeated in August 1867.
 On 25 November 1868 Lilley became Premier of Queensland and served concurrently as Attorney-General, and then Colonial Secretary, for part of his premiership.
 His most important work as Premier was the introduction of free education in January 1870.
 Queensland was the first of the Australian colonies to adopt this principle.

 As a protest against the monopoly of the A.S.N.
 Company Lilley ordered three vessels to be constructed for the Queensland government at Sydney.
 One, the ship SS Governor Blackall, designed by Norman Selfe, was built and as a result the A.S.N.
 Company reduced its charges.
 Lilley, however, had acted without reference to his colleagues and was censured by all but one of his followers.
 In May 1870 his party was defeated at the polls, the Palmer ministry succeeding Lilley's government.
 He was elected leader of the opposition.
 In January 1874, Macalister carried a vote of no confidence in the Government, and offered to stand aside so that Lilley could become Premier.
 He declined office of any kind, but shortly afterwards accepted the position of acting judge of the Supreme Court of Queensland.
 He became a puisne judge on 4 July 1874; on 24 June 1879, he succeeded Sir James Cockle as Chief Justice, a position he held until 13 March 1893.

 Lilley's strong interest in education was a significant factor in the establishment of Brisbane Grammar School where the Lilley Gold Medal and the Lilley Silver Medal are named in his honour.
 The Lilley Centre opened in 2010 is also named after him.
 In 1891 he was chairman of a commission investigating the establishment of a university in Brisbane.
 In 1893, Lilley resigned his position as Chief Justice after Sir Thomas McIlwraith questioned publicly some of Lilley's financial transactions, and stood unsuccessfully against McIlwraith in the electorate of Brisbane North.

 Later life

+In January 1881 he was elected president of Brisbane's Johnsonian Club.
+He was knighted in May 1881 and after first declining the honour, he reconsidered and accepted the honour later that year.

 Lilley had a severe illness in 1896 and died in 1897.
-He was knighted in 1881.